Nixon Foundation objects to calling Roger Stone an 'aide' to disgraced ex-president

 "This morning's widely-circulated characterization of Roger Stone as a Nixon campaign aide or adviser is a gross misstatement.
 Mr. Stone was 16 years old during the Nixon presidential campaign of 1968 and 20 years old during the reelection campaign of 1972," the foundation tweeted, saying he was a mere "junior scheduler on the Nixon reelection committee.
 Mr. Stone was not a campaign aide or adviser."

-Stone has insisted he was more than a scheduler — he's maintained that his real job was dispatching people to spy on the campaign of Democratic nominee Hubert Humphrey.
+Stone has insisted he was more than a scheduler — he's maintained that his real job was dispatching people to spy on the campaign of Democratic candidate Hubert Humphrey.

 Nixon resigned in 1974 before he could be impeached because of the Watergate scandal.
 He died in 1994.